Exploring Affordance and Situated Meaning in Image Captions: A Multimodal Analysis: Abstract

 \section{Abstract}

-This paper explores the grounding issue concerning multimodal semantic representation from a computational cognitive-linguistic view.
-Five perceptual properties of groundedness are annotated and analyzed: \textit{Affordance}, \textit{Perceptual salience}, \textit{Object number}, \textit{Gaze cueing}, and \textit{Ecological Niche Association (ENA)}.
-We annotated selected images from the Flickr30k dataset with exploratory analyses and statistical modeling of their captions.
-Our findings suggest that a comprehensive understanding of an object or event requires cognitive attention, semantic distinctions in linguistic expression, and multimodal construction.
-During this construction process, viewers integrate situated meaning and affordance into multimodal semantics, which is consolidated into image captions used in the image-text dataset incorporating visual and textual elements.
-Our findings suggest that situated meaning and affordance grounding are critical for grounded natural language understanding systems to generate appropriate responses and show the potential to advance the understanding of human construal in diverse situations.
+This paper explores the grounding issue regarding multimodal semantic representation from a computational cognitive-linguistic view.
+We annotate images from the Flickr30k dataset with five perceptual properties: \textit{Affordance}, \textit{Perceptual Salience}, \textit{Object Number}, \textit{Gaze Cueing}, and \textit{Ecological Niche Association (ENA)}, and examine their association with textual elements in the image captions.
+Our findings reveal that images with Gibsonian affordance show a higher frequency of captions containing `holding-verbs' and `container-nouns' compared to images displaying telic affordance. \textit{Perceptual Salience}, \textit{Object Number}, and \textit{ENA} are also associated with the choice of linguistic expressions.
+Our study demonstrates that comprehensive understanding of objects or events requires cognitive attention, semantic nuances in language, and integration across multiple modalities.
+We highlight the vital importance of situated meaning and affordance grounding in natural language understanding, with the potential to advance human-like interpretation in various scenarios.